Illustration versus Fine Art

 One of the first challenges was to learn how to use an open palette.
 Neutralizing with complements and arranging the paint on my palette without mixing strings of values.
 My years as a professional actor provided ample free time for the discovery and application of painting ideas.

-Artists learn largely by imitation and my work and technique have been influenced by studying and sometimes copying the paintings of artists I admire.
-Artists such as, Frederick Waugh, Edward Seago, Fedor Zakharov, and Edgar Payne, to name but a few, but in my current work these influences have been subsumed and my technique is my own.
+Artists learn largely by imitation and my work and techniques have been influenced by studying and sometimes copying the paintings of artists I admire.
+Artists such as, Frederick Waugh, Anders Zorn, Fedor Zakharov, Bernie Fuchs and Edgar Degas, to name but a few, but in my current work these influences have been subsumed and my techniques are my own.
 I think it was Harley Brown who said that, ‘To paint like one artist is a kind of plagiarism but to paint like many artists is research.’

 Before studying with Mr. Reilly, my drawings and paintings were as tight as I could make them.
 By tight I mean the rendering of each and every detail.
 With the benefit of his teaching, I now paint more loosely especially in the beginning of a painting.
 I initially use large brushes, thin washes and attend mainly to the larger considerations.
 No matter how loose the technique, however, there is still one overriding requirement, ‘dead-shot draftsmanship.’